course everybody knows this way to play bass in jazz. When you play

 words, the third of the G7 is the seventh of the Db7, and the seventh

 of the G7 is the third of the Db7.
-Composers discovered it sounds
+It sounds

 very nice to substitute the G7 chord for a Db chord.
 Youre